 Sales and Marketing

 The company sell its North American wellhead crude oil and condensate production to local markets and (by pipeline, rail, and truck) to downstream markets, and its natural gas production to local markets or via pipeline to downstream markets.

-EOG’s revenues increased by 24% in 2013 due to higher sales of crude oil and condensate, NGLs, and natural gas, and higher gathering, processing and marketing revenues (including gathering fees associated with gathering third-party natural gas), and a gain on the disposal of assets.
+In 2014 EOG's revenues increased by 24% due to higher revenues from natural gas liquids, crude oil and condensate, and natural gas, and from a gain on the disposal of assets.

 EOG's strategy is to focus on organic growth of its North American shale plays and making complementary acquisitions of properties in North America and internationally.
 The company puts an emphasis on developing advanced technology associated with maximizing production from shale plays (especially in the Eagle Ford and Permian Basin), including reservoir simulation models, improved drill bits, mud motors for horizontal drilling, and horizontal completion methods.

 EOG implements its strategy by emphasizing the drilling of internally generated prospects in order to find and develop low-cost reserves.
 It also looks to maintain the lowest possible operating cost structure that is consistent with prudent and safe operations.

 In 2014 EOG expanded its inventory of crude oil plays with successful drilling results in the Second Bone Spring Sand, which underlies its extensive Leonard Shale acreage position in Lea and Eddy counties, New Mexico.